StarpTech/next-localization/README.md

 ## Performance considerations

 Don't forget that a locale change will rerender all components under the `I18nProvider` provider.
 It's safe to create multiple providers with different language dictionaries.
-This can be useful for lazy-loading scenarios.
+This can be useful if you want to split it into different namespaces.
 For all other cases, you can still use `React.memo`, `useMemo` in your components.

 ## Other considerations